Sony have now finally unveiled the PlayStation 5, releasing holiday 2020 – but how much will the PS5 cost you at launch?

-Official pricing is unlikely to be revealed until the very last moment, but we can piece together a (hopefully) accurate estimate based on the information we already have.
+Sony did not announce the cost, and official, regional, pricing is unlikely to be revealed until very close to launch.
+But, we can piece together a (hopefully) accurate estimate based on the information we already have.

 Some of these specs, particularly the SSD, do not come without a price tag.
 To buy your own 1TB SSD will cost you anywhere from $150 to $250, depending on the brand and the type (SATA or NVME).